Harry Kane inspiring young Spurs striker Shayon Harrison as he looks to shine in Australia with Melbourne City | Goal.com

 Six years ago, Harry Kane was being sent out on loan to the likes Norwich and Leicester as the young Tottenham striker looked to make the intimidating step up to senior football.

-It's a move that now seems like a distant memory for the England striker, but a reality Spurs youngster Shayon Harrison himself now faces after making the bold decision to join Australian side Melbourne City on loan.
+It's a move that now seems like a distant memory for the World Cup golden boot winner, but a reality Spurs youngster Shayon Harrison himself now faces after making the bold decision to join Australian side Melbourne City on loan.

 While a daunting move for a 21 year old, Harrison is determined to follow in Kane's footsteps - even if they have taken him 16,000 kilometres from home.